10up/10up-toolkit/packages/toolkit/README.md

 ### Customizing PostCSS

-To customize the postcss config, create a `postcss.config.js` at the root of your project.
-When overriding the postcss config, keep in mind that the default config is exported as a **function**.
+To customize the PostCSS config, create a `postcss.config.js` at the root of your project.
+When overriding the PostCSS config, keep in mind that the default config is exported as a **function**.

 The example below modifies the ignored list of the `editor-styles` plugin when processing the `editor-styles.css` file.